suncoast-devs/handbook/lessons/cs-api-clients/reading/00-intro.md

 Notice that `Main` has changed from `public void Main` to `public async System.Threading.Tasks.task Main`.
 We have made this method `async` and note that it returns a `Task`.
-This satisfies dotnet to allow us to use `await`.
+This satisfies .NET to allow us to use `await`.
 It tells the calling code, in this case our entire program run, that our code uses `await` and thus **Main** should be treated as asynchronous.
 The idea of returning `Task` will come more into play when we are **creating**